 The second litmus test on compliance comes after your carrier delivers your shipment to an Amazon warehouse.

-Amazon requires vendors to automate this stage for seamless warehouse processing.
-And failure to achieve such an automated receive process will result in a chargeback.
+Amazon requires vendors to automate this stage for seamless warehouse processing in the provided time frame.
+Failure on performance menu to achieve such an automated receive process will result in a chargeback.

-Under receive process chargeback, you have subcategories such as No PO Label, Barcode, Dunnage, No Carton Content Label, Carton Content Accuracy, Oversized Carton, Overweight Carton, Expired Product.
+Under receive chargeback process, you have subcategories such as No PO Label, Barcode, Dunnage, No Carton Content Label, Carton Content Accuracy, Oversized Carton, Overweight Carton, Expired Product.
 The cost for each category varies.

 Purchase Orders chargebacks